No. 25 Arizona State opens with 41-14 win over Southern Utah

-TEMPE, Ariz.
-(AP) — Darien Butler had two interceptions and No. 25 Arizona State used its punishing run game to overcome some sloppy moments in a season-opening 41-14 win over Southern Utah on Thursday night.
+Darien Butler had two interceptions and No. 25 Arizona State used its punishing run game to overcome some sloppy moments in a season-opening 41-14 win over Southern Utah on Thursday night.

+“That’s bad football.
+Bad.
+I’m a bad coach,” Arizona State coach Herm Edwards said.
+“That’s bad football and we’ve got to fix that.
+If we’re going to win games, games we want to try to win, you can’t do that.”

 The Sun Devils were a bit rusty to start a season of high expectations, committing numerous miscues on special teams and 13 penalties for 135 yards.